Ayutthaya Sunset Tour from Bangkok: The Complete Guide to Golden Hour at the Ancient Ruins

 This is not the only way to experience Ayutthaya.
 It is not even the best way.

 Departing Bangkok at 13:00, our private Ayutthaya sunset tour arrives at the ancient ruins as the temperature drops and the light turns golden.
 The tour groups are leaving as you arrive.
-The temples are quieter.
+The Ayutthaya Historical Park is quieter.
 The atmosphere is richer.
 And as the sun moves toward the horizon, the ancient stones begin to glow with a warmth and intensity that no morning photograph can capture.

-The day ends at Wat Chaiwatthanaram on the banks of the Chao Phraya — the most photogenic temple in Ayutthaya, facing due west over the river, designed by the universe to catch the most dramatic sunset light in the ancient city.
+The day ends at Wat Chaiwatthanaram on the banks of the Chao Phraya — the most photogenic temple in the Ayutthaya Historical Park, facing due west over the river, designed by the universe to catch the most dramatic sunset light in the ancient city.
 Then a relaxed riverside dinner as the sky turns from gold to deep purple over the water.

 This is Ayutthaya at its most beautiful.
 And almost no one experiences it this way.